M4cs/Ocean/README.md

 To build Ocean from source you will need libCSPreferences and libCSColorPicker libraries to compile.
 You can get these at CreatureSurvive's repository.

 Once you have required libraries clone this repository and run `make package`.
 This will compile the deb as long as you have your Theos working correctly.
 If you'd like to install directly to the device be sure to have a correctly configured shell profile with your `THEOS_DEVICE_IP` and `THEOS_DEVICE_PORT` set accordingly.
 You can then run `make package install` and it will install directly to your device with SSH.

+# Contributing

+If you would like to add features to Ocean feel free to do so by making a fork and creating a Pull Request.
+If they are good features we will accept them and add them into the next version.

+# Donating

+At the moment we have no way of allowing you to donate equally to all of us.
+If you would like to donate contact one of the developers of the team and we will all split it.
+Anything is appreciated we could all use some coffee ☕ 🍩